Haley Kalil Slays In Versatile Update That Includes Racy Skintight Leather & A Cut-Out Monokini

 Sports Illustrated Swimsuit model Haley Kalil rocked her Instagram page on Thursday afternoon with a thrilling update that included several very different looks.
-In the first afternoon after it was uploaded, 365,000 of her smitten followers flooded the page with upwards of 6,100 likes and hundreds of compliments.
+In the afternoon after it was uploaded, 365,000 of her smitten followers flooded the page with upwards of 6,100 likes and hundreds of compliments.

-In the first image, Haley wore a tantalizing two-piece ensemble that featured black, stretch leather fabric with colorful accents.
-The sexy material contrasted with the sporty style of the outfit – which consisted of a clingy crop top paired with matching, knee-length leggings embellished with fluorescent green stripes down the outside of each thigh.
-The shirt had an asymmetrical design with one shoulder strap, and left several inches of her toned abdominal muscles visible between the short lower hem and the high waistband of her pants.
+In the first image, Haley wore a tantalizing two-piece ensemble that featured black leather fabric with colorful accents.
+The sexy material contrasted with the sporty style of the outfit - which consisted of a clingy crop top paired with matching knee-length leggings embellished with fluorescent green stripes down the outside of each thigh.
+The shirt had an asymmetrical design with one shoulder strap and left several inches of her toned abdominal muscles visible between the short lower hem and the high waistband of her pants.

 She added a pair of black sneakers and wire-rimmed sunglasses with blue-toned mirrored lenses.
 The stacked position of her feet and the sway of her hips indicated that she had been captured sauntering toward the camera.
 She walked between two sports cars while carrying a red steel gas can.
 Sunshine spilled across her body and illuminated the vibrancy of her famous auburn hair, which she tossed over one side of her face.